 Nearly Half of CT-Licensed Nurses Don’t Work in Connecticut.
 Need for nurses exceeds workforce supply based on retirements and working conditions.

-A new analysis by the Connecticut Data Collaborative and the Center for Nursing Workforce reveals that of the 86,483 nurses that have a current license in Connecticut, only about half that number - 44,086 - are actively practicing in Connecticut.
+A new analysis by the Connecticut Data Collaborative and The Connecticut Center for Nursing Workforce, Inc. reveals that of the 86,483 nurses that have a current license in Connecticut, only about half that number - 44,086 - are actively practicing in Connecticut.
 Both COVID restrictions and a decrease in available clinical placements needed by RN and LPN students to graduate encumbers the expansion of nursing schools in Connecticut and nationwide.
 Of that number, 36,953 are registered nurses (RN) and 7,130 are licensed practical nurses (LPN).
 Of the 42,397 who are licensed but not actively practicing in Connecticut, approximately 20% practice in another state, with the highest number working in New York (1,297), Massachusetts (918), and Florida (591).

 The data indicates that 7,917 nurses are age 60 or older, while only 4,390 are under age 30.
 The data also shows that RNs and LPNs in Connecticut have an overall median age of 47.
 RNs are most likely to be in the 50-59 age band, while LPNs are most likely to be in the 30-39 age band.